-We believe that equity awards directly align our NEOs' interests with that of our stockholders.
+We believe that equity awards directly align our NEOs' interests with those of our stockholders.
 Beginning in 2012, we granted to our NEOs a combination of RSUs and performance-based MSUs.
-Although a critical component of our long-term design due to the retention aspects of the award, an RSU comprises only 33% of a NEO's grant date award opportunity.
+To enhance the performance orientation of the program, the large majority of LTI (67%) is delivered using MSUs.
+Although a critical component of our long-term design due to the retention aspects of the award, an RSU comprises only 33% of an NEO's grant date award opportunity.
 We believe that our AIP appropriately focuses our executive team on shorter-term (one-year) financial metrics while our LTIP emphasizes long-term stockholder value creation (i.e. TSR).
 Therefore, our equity awards, regardless of form, are not based on internal financial or operational metrics but instead directly linked to our multi-year TSR.

-Market Stock Units-Each MSU represents the potential to receive common stock after the completion of three years of service from the date of grant based on absolute NRG stock price change (plus dividends) versus the baseline.
+Market Stock Units-Each MSU represents the potential to receive common stock after the completion of three years of service from the date of grant based on absolute NRG stock price change

+(plus dividends) versus the baseline.
 The formula used to calculate the number of shares of common stock to be paid as of the vesting date for each MSU is as follows: